martiensk/screaming-dodo/content/Heavens Gate.md

 ### Doctrinal Shifts Over Time

-The doctrines of Heaven's Gate weren't set in stone; they shifted and evolved over time.
+The doctrines of Heaven's Gate weren't set in stone; they shifted and evolved.
 Initially, the teachings emphasized spiritual ascension and reincarnation.
 However, as the years passed, the focus shifted more towards physical ascension aboard an alien spacecraft.
 This shift was largely spurred by technological advancements and the public's growing fascination with extraterrestrials.

 - **Technology and UFOs**: The increasing portrayal of UFOs in media played into their evolving narrative, framing these extraterrestrial visits as the method by which members could ascend.
 - **Heavenly Departure**: The belief that a spacecraft would transport them to the Next Level became a central tenet, affecting their daily rituals and long-term planning.